Romania’s Christmas Markets: Where, When, and Why You Shouldn’t Miss Them (2025 update)

 Whilst you are in Bucharest, why not consider a visit to Therme Bucharest – one of the largest wellness, relaxation and entertainment centres in Europe.

-If you have limited time in Bucharest in December, why not consider a walking guided Christmas tour?
-More details below.
+If you have limited time in Bucharest in December, why not consider this Bucharest guided walking tour?

 1.2.
 West Side Christmas Market